shubhexists/proximity/README.md

 # Proximity
-Currently it's just a websocket connection written in C. That's it!
+Currently it's just a websocket connection written in C 🤓.
+That's it!

 # Future Plans
 I actually plan to make a GUI app over this backend which can be used across many platforms.